I have analyzed more than 15 web services testing tools to find out SoapUI alternative applications.

 Postman user interface is divided into two parts.
 Sidebar on the left displays history and collection.
 Request builder on the right is to submit request and verify response.

+You can read response file easily in Postman response viewer.
 It offers 3 view modes for body tab – Pretty, Raw and Preview.

 Pretty mode formats the response file to make it more readable with color coding, line break.

 Raw mode displays the file in a text area without any formatting.
 This mode is useful if you want to see minified response file.

 You can save the request and response file in collection (on the sidebar).

 Postman displays the body and header information in different tabs.
 Status code with time details comes next to the tabs.